masonrybits/learning_journal/index.md

 ## Welcome to my Learning Journal

-A growth mindset is a concept that believes that one's fundamental abilities can be developed through effeort.
+A **growth mindset** is a concept that believes that one's fundamental abilities can be developed through effeort.
 A few reminder to keep a growth midnset are:

 * Embrace challenges
 * Learn from obstacles
 * Ask for help

+You can reach me at [title]("mailto:tin831@gmail.com")